-Uncultivated semi-natural land (SNL) can act as important habitat for beneficial arthropods (Duelli & Obrist 2003), which may spill over into adjacent crops.
+Uncultivated semi-natural land (SNL) can act as important habitat for beneficial arthropods (Duelli & Obrist 2003), which may spill over into adjacent cropland.
 Therefore, landscape management is a strategy to increase beneficial arthropod abundance in crops (Landis et al. 2000; Albrecht et al. 2010; Martin et al. 2020; but see Tscharntke et al. 2016; Karp et al. 2018).
 For example, wild bee abundance in agricultural landscapes is largely driven by flower and nest availability (Roulston & Goodell 2011), and the effect of SNL on bee abundance and diversity is generally positive.
 Predatory arthropods such as beetles or spiders can be limited by water, food, and egg-laying sites (Lövei & Sunderland 1996; Purtauf et al. 2005; Gardiner et al. 2010), but the effect of SNL on their abundance and diversity is less consistent (Macfadyen & Muller 2013; Shackelford et al. 2013) as some taxa may use SNL as a travel corridor or overwintering site, but are not completely dependent on it for reproduction.
 Some taxa are not dependent on SNL at all, and thrive in cultivated landscapes, while others exclusively inhabit SNL and do not venture beyond the edge of cultivated fields.
 For example, carabid beetles are thought to reproduce in field margins, while the adults feed in fields (Desender & Alderweireldt 1988).
 This depends on the life history of the organisms in question, such as the seasonal timing of emergence, feeding, and reproduction, as well as their traits such as dispersal capability.
 Non-adjacent cropland can also influence arthropod abundance if the organisms are long-distance dispersers (Öberg et al. 2008).
-In this way, the spillover of beneficial arthropods into crops depends not only on the amount of adjacent SNL, but the specific habitat type, the time of the year, and the spatial scale of landscape that is relevant to the organism.
+In this way, the spillover of beneficial arthropods into crops depends not only on the amount of adjacent SNL, but the specific habitat type, the time of the year, and the spatial scale at which an organism gathers resources.

 Despite what is known about the spatial and temporal aspects of beneficial arthropod spillover, these are rarely considered together.
 First, some habitat types may act as sources of arthropods during some times of the year, but as sinks during other times, meaning that the timing of spillover may not align with key periods in crop development.
 Arthropods can migrate from managed crops back into adjacent SNL at the end of the season (Desender & Alderweireldt 1988; Tscharntke et al. 2005), but this is seldom considered.
 Second, the spatial “grain” of the landscape that is relevant to an organism depends on their traits and life history (Ahrenfeldt et al. 2015).
 For instance, bumblebee abundance can be controlled by both local- and landscape-scale SNL abundance (Westphal et al. 2006), but this is poorly studied for other groups of beneficial organisms (but see Sander et al. 2006).
 Finally, the feeding and life-history characteristics of many predatory ground beetles and spiders is often poorly-documented, especially in North America.
 This makes it difficult to make generalizations of which habitat types harbour beneficial arthropods, making it even more difficult to provide accurate information to farmers about land management practices.